In the next ten minutes, get ready to:

 We believed that at least 70% of the users could self-educate session 1 using a Google form, aiming for a minimum score of 8/10 on the automated competency assessment.
 This assumption proved correct, saving significant time.
 Check out our pre-pump education forms for the 780G, Omnipod 5, and T-Slim X2 .
 The remaining 30% needed session 1 face-to-face, mainly due to educational and language barriers.
 Scotland is thinking much bigger (Go on, Fraser Gibb and team)!
 They have developed a national online pre-education module that the DTN and ACDC may replicate.

 - Teaching Workbook: This comprehensive guide covers all topics across the four sessions.
-Drawing from both European and UK best practices, we ensured the content’s accuracy and clarity by reviewing it with manufacturers, diabetes patients, and medical professionals.
+Drawing from European and UK best practices, we ensured the content’s accuracy and clarity by reviewing it with manufacturers, diabetes patients, and medical professionals.
 Existing resources, like the Panther program and CARES methodology, further enriched the workbook.
 These workbooks serve as detailed, step-by-step guides, eliminating the need for manufacturer assistance during sessions.

 Find the Survive & Thrive guides for all four systems here: